dorian-bucaille/CrewHelp/README.md

 ## Other
 I'm fully aware that image recognition is absolutely not the best way to track players in Among Us.
 This project is mainly a way for me to learn new techniques and technologies in Python.

 __I do not encourage people to cheat in online games and am not responsible for any abuse.
-Do not use this script in online games__.
+Do not use this script in public games__.